Beliefs about mental health in Uganda

 James' story

-"All this time James’ family were trying to seek help.
-His behaviour had caused a rift to emerge, with everyone blaming each other.
-They thought demons were causing him to behave like this.
-What they didn’t know is that it was a mental illness, and it was nobody’s fault."
+"All this time, my family was desperately trying to get me help.
+My behavior had caused a rift between us, with everyone blaming each other.
+They thought demons were making me act this way.
+What they didn’t realize was that I had a mental illness, and it wasn’t anyone’s fault."

 Terms for mental illness that may be used in Baganda and Basoga include "Kazoole", "Kalogojjano" and "byekika" (clan illness).